An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Results

-To assess whether these performance differences across classifiers were statistically significant, we conducted a Friedman test, which confirmed significant differences in predictive performance among classifiers for both datasets (\MIMIC{}: $\chi^2(19, N = 45) = 737.91$, $p = 3.30 \times 10^{-144}$; eICU: $\chi^2(19, N = 40) = 506.85$, $p = 2.04 \times 10^{-95}$).
-Here the 19 degrees of freedom correspond to the $k-1$ comparisons among the 20 classifiers (5 model families × 4 weighting strategies).
-The number of blocks $N$ reflects the distinct prediction tasks crossed with training sample sizes (MIMIC-IV-ED: 3 targets × 15 filter sizes = 45 blocks; eICU: 5 targets × 8 filter sizes = 40 blocks), with performance values averaged across 10 experimental runs within each block.
-Post-hoc pairwise comparisons using Wilcoxon signed-rank tests with Holm correction are summarized in Figure~\ref{fig:critical_difference_diagram_mimic_all_classifiers} for \MIMIC{} and Figure~\ref{fig:critical_difference_diagram_eicu_all_classifiers} for eICU (Appendix~\ref{eicu_model_performance}).
+A Friedman test was used to assess differences in classifier performance across both datasets \RW{(\MIMIC{}: $\chi^2(17, N = 45) = 655.45$, $p = 2.51 \times 10^{-128}$; eICU: $\chi^2(17, N = 32) = 374.83$, $p = 3.34 \times 10^{-69}$).
+Here, the 17 degrees of freedom correspond to the $k-1$ comparisons among the 18 classifier configurations arising from four trainable model families evaluated under four weighting strategies (16 configurations), together with the two inference-only foundation models (TabPFN and TabICL) evaluated in their pretrained regimes without weighting.} The number of blocks $N$ reflects the distinct prediction tasks crossed with training sample sizes (MIMIC-IV-ED: 3 targets $\times$ 15 filter sizes = 45 blocks; eICU: 4 targets $\times$ 8 filter sizes = 32 blocks), with performance values averaged across 10 experimental runs within each block\RW{.} Post-hoc pairwise comparisons using Wilcoxon signed-rank tests with Holm correction are summarized in Figure~\ref{fig:critical_difference_diagram_mimic_all_classifiers} for \MIMIC{} and Figure~\ref{fig:critical_difference_diagram_eicu_all_classifiers} for eICU (Appendix~\ref{eicu_model_performance}).
+Overall, the rank-based comparisons did not indicate a single dominant family across both datasets.
+On \MIMIC{}, the TabICL and TabPFN-based variants attained the strongest average ranks, with XGBoost and DT remaining competitive, whereas TabNet and random forest variants generally ranked lower.
+On eICU, by contrast, XGBoost variants retained the best overall ranks, followed by TabPFN and TabICL while random forest and decision tree variants occupied intermediate positions and TabNet was less competitive.
+Taken together, these findings suggest that the relative performance of foundation-style tabular models may depend on the dataset and task setting rather than being universal.

-On the \MIMIC{} dataset, XGBoost variants consistently achieved the lowest ranks, followed by Decision Tree and TabResNet, while TabNet and Random Forest variants exhibited higher ranks.
-On the eICU dataset, XGBoost variants again dominated in performance, with Random Forest and Decision Tree following, whereas TabResNet and TabNet generally occupied higher ranks.

-Across both datasets, we further observed that weighting strategies based on the effective number of samples were never outperformed by alternative schemes (inverse or median frequency weighting), and often matched or exceeded their performance.
-This suggests that effective weighting provides a robust baseline for mitigating imbalance, regardless of model family or dataset.
+Across both datasets, weighting strategies based on the effective number of samples remained a competitive choice, although their relative advantage varied by model family and task.
+In several settings they matched or exceeded inverse-frequency and median-frequency weighting, but the expanded comparison does not support a single weighting strategy as uniformly optimal.

-Having established these performance differences, we next examine the efficiency of model training as dataset size and imbalance scale.
+Having established these performance differences, we next examine the efficiency of model fitting as dataset size and imbalance scale.